serverless/blog/posts/2017-10-11-serverlessconf-recap-day-two.md

 But, when the technology merits, it’s just a case of “when, not if”.
 The same is certainly true for Serverless.

 **Adoption is what it is**<br>
 Hold tight.
 Serverless is a great wave, and it's coming.
-But adoption takes 10-15 years.
+But adoption of new technology usually takes 10-15 years.

-So here's where can we expect to be in 2025:
+So here's the adoption curve we can we expect going in to 2025:
 - Increase in efficiency
 - Rapid acceleration in speed of development
 - Explosion of higher order systems of value